How to know which type of cat litter is the best? Actually, you can’t. There is no such best cat litter, as they all have their pros and cons.

 - Best choice for automatic cat litter box – silica granules do not stick to solid wastes, so automatic cleaning will sweep solid wastes only, but not still usable litter.

-- Can absorb moisture from room – as silica cat litter can absorb a lot it can also absorb moisture from room if humidity is large.
+- Can absorb moisture from the room – as silica cat litter can absorb a lot it can also absorb moisture from the room if humidity is large.

 - Some cats may not like them – Granules have sharp edges and they make a crunchy sound when they are rubbing against each other that some cats may feel uncomfortable with.

-- Very good odor fighting – pine cat litter has very strong natural smell that overwhelm smell of feces and urine.
+- Good odor fighting – pine cat litter has a strong natural smell that overwhelms the smell of feces and urine.

 - Have to clean more often than other cat litter.

-- Messy – some cats may throw some of particles out of a box.
+- Messy – some cats may throw some of the particles out of a box.